DEFRA/fcp-defra-id-example/README.md

 The only significant difference is that FCP services must retrieve permissions from Siti Agri as opposed to being provided by Defra Customer.

+Once a user has been authenticated, a service must retrieve this data from Siti Agri via an API call.
+A complication of this is that this API cannot retrieve all permissions for an individual, instead it can only retrieve permissions for a specific organisation the person is associated with.

+The majority of farming APIs follow this concept, so FCP journey's should be based around an organisation, rather than an individual.
+A typical journey would be:

+1. User accesses a service
+1. User is redirected to the Defra Identity login page
+1. User logs in
+1. User selects an organisation
+1. User is redirected back to the consuming service with an authorisation code
+1. Consuming service exchanges the authorisation code for an access token
+1. Consuming service stores JWT token in session
+1. Consuming service retrieves permissions for the organisation from Siti Agri

+> If a user is only associated with one organisation, the organisation selection step is automatically skipped.

 ## FCP Development Guide

 The [FCP Development Guide](https://defra.github.io/ffc-development-guide/development-patterns/authentication/defra-identity/) provides more context on how to use Defra Identity and Siti Agri within FCP services.